 Although sometimes I do like to shuffle my library.

-They now tour the United States every year, and have won particular praise there for their programme of Jewish music for viols — ‘Birds on Fire’.
+They now tour North America frequently and have won particular praise there for their programme of Jewish music for viols — ‘Birds on Fire’.
 In January 2009 they visited California & Texas with Clare Wilkinson, celebrating the 350th anniversary of Purcell’s birth.

 In 2010, they curated a week-long concert series of concerts at the dynamic new London concert hall, Kings Place.
 The culmination of this week, which saw performances with Emma Kirkby, Michael Chance & Clare Wilkinson, was the world premier of Fretwork’s latest commission: ‘The World Encompassed’ by Orlando Gough, a 70-minute piece describing in musical terms Drake’s circumnavigation of the globe in 1577-80.
 Drake took four viol players with him on his epic journey, and Gough’s piece incorporates original 16th century music into the fabric of this new work.
 They took this new work with them on a ten-concert tour of North America in November of 2010.